HeXXitTheGamer/InstaPerms/README.md

 InstaPerm Description
 ======================
 This plugin was made to be an easy to use, up-to-date permissions manager plugin for ImagicalMine.
-Started by TheDragonRing and then moved to the BoxOfDevs team this plugin was quickly made into the permissions manager it needed to be!
+So far, we have achieved our goal!
+If you want any more permissions features added in, just ask us - Enjoy :D

 Commands
 =========